micmejia/bible-dump/NKJV/John/John 6.md

 After these things Jesus went over the Sea of Galilee, which is _the Sea_ of Tiberias.

 ###### 2
-Then a great multitude followed Him, because they saw His signs which He performed on those who were diseased.[^a]
+Then a great multitude followed Him, because they saw His signs which He performed on those who were diseased.

 ###### 3
 And Jesus went up on the mountain, and there He sat with His disciples.